Good habits to adopt in large parks

 Do you enjoy Montréal’s large parks?
 Did you know that certain behaviours can damage these natural habitats teeming with life?
 Learn more about simple actions you can take and rules to follow in our parks.

-If you are consuming food or beverages, try to use reusable containers, and leave with everything you brought so you can sort it all out when you get home.
-This way, you can recycle or compost the packaging properly.
-You can also use the bins and garbage cans on site.
-However, if these containers are already full, the waste can blow away and pollute the environment.
+If you’re eating or drinking, use reusable containers and take everything you’ve brought along with you to sort out when you get home.
+You can use the bins and waste garbage cans on site, but if they’re already full, the waste can blow away with the wind and pollute the environment.

 Avoid making too much noise

-Out of respect for other people and the wildlife that call the park home, it is forbidden to disturb the peace and quiet of the area with loudspeakers, portable radios, cell phones or musical instruments.
-Bring headphones or be discreet.
+It is forbidden to disturb the peace and quiet of the area with loudspeakers, portable radios, cell phones or musical instruments.

 Generators and voice amplifiers are not permitted unless you have a permit.